-Right here it is, folks, from the Chicago Tribune.
+Right, here it is, folks, from the Chicago Tribune.

-Headline Man accused of choking girl eight in restroom of South Loop Store.
+Headline, man accused of choking girl eight in restroom of South Loop Store.

-Live from the Southern Command in Sunny South Florida.
+Live from the Southern Command in sunny South Florida.

-It's open line Friday.
+It's open live Friday.

-The Chicago Tribune, a West Town man accused of choking an eight-year-old little girl until she passed out inside a bathroom.
+The Chicago Tribune, a West Town man accused of choking an eight-year-old little girl until she passed out inside a bathroom of a store in the South Loop neighborhood.

 It was last weekend.